-The best fertiliser which is readily available that we have used is Osmocote Controlled Release All Purpose Fertiliser which contains trace elements https://www.bunnings.com.au/osmocote-9kg-all-purpose-landscape-fertiliser p2980016
+The best fertiliser which is readily available that we have used is Osmocote Controlled Release All Purpose Fertiliser which contains trace elements

 For the 1st season it's a good idea to use this by digging it into the planting hole.
 It guarantees that all trace elements will be available for the plants to establish.
 You can use if again for the second season if your soil is poor.